-With biometric technologies like eKYC (electronic Know Your Customer), operators can add an additional layer of fraud prevention while riding the wave of rapid digital transformation of all core transactions and processes.
-Remote services have also increased for everything from account, credit or insurance policy application, to transactions and contactless customer engagement and support.
-Financial institutions can implement eKYC measures to step into this remote future to be more secure and COVID-safe.
+With biometric technologies like eKYC (electronic Know Your Customer), operators have access to an additional layer of fraud prevention, all while digitizing core transactions and processes.
+With the boom in remote services due to the Covid-19 pandemic, all financial institutions should implement eKYC measures to step into a more secure future.

-eKYC enables the traditional KYC process to be more secure, quicker and performed remotely.
-It does this by using digital identification and biometric tools such as facial recognition.
-Benefits of eKYC include:
+eKYC makes the traditional KYC process more secure, more efficient, and is accessible remotely by using digital identification and biometric tools such as facial recognition.
+The benefits of eKYC include:

 To ensure that eKYC processes meet the same safety standards as traditional methods of identification and face verification, companies must implement electronic identification processes that feature high levels of safety and reliability.

-Let’s take a look at the three main biometric identification technologies, or vision technologies, used in eKYC to protect both customers and brokers.
+Let’s look at the three main biometric identification technologies, or vision technologies, used in eKYC that protect both customer and broker.

-Financial institutions are using increasingly advanced technologies to ensure the security of their assets.
-The three main vision technologies used in eKYC processes are:
+Financial institutions are increasingly using advanced technologies to ensure the security of their assets.
+The three main technologies used in eKYC processes are:

-Each of these three methods have their strengths.
-The chart below further breaks down how the solutions stack up.
+Each of these three methods have their strengths and weaknesses.
+Use the chart below to further understand the benefits of each solution.

 Block listed & Stranger Prevention